mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ### Seek Out Those in Need

 The bishop has a sacred responsibility to seek out and care for those in need (see [Doctrine and Covenants 84:112](/study/scriptures/dc-testament/dc/84?lang=eng&id=p112#p112)).
-Others who have an important role in helping the bishop with this responsibility include:
+Others who have an important role in this responsibility include:

 * Ministering brothers and sisters.